ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

     unsatisfiable request.

-    A useful heuristic to ensure this is the case is to ensure that the total nodes requested is greater than or equal to the number of groups multiplied by 128.
+    A useful heuristic to ensure this is the case is to ensure that the total nodes requested is less than or equal to the number of groups multiplied by 128.